Maine police continue investigation into death of toddler on Christmas Day - KTVZ

 Click here for updates on this story

-LINCOLN COUNTY, Maine (WYFF) — On Christmas Day, just after 7:30 a.m., the Lincoln County Communications Center received a 911 call.
+LINCOLN COUNTY, Maine (WPTZ) — On Christmas Day, just after 7:30 a.m., the Lincoln County Communications Center received a 911 call.
 The caller told police that a 3-year-old child was not breathing.

 Rescue personnel and deputies from the Lincoln County Sheriff’s Department rushed to a residence located on Route 1 in Edgecomb.